LuongPhuHoa/socfish/README.md

 # Social Fisher execution

-    INFO: To execute Social Fisher you
+    To execute Social Fisher you should
-    should execute the following command.
+    execute the following command.

 > socfish